AI Native Lang

 6. Field analyses, consultant reports, and agent_reports

-Role: Narrative validation, operator experience, and third-party write-ups (agent_reports/, AI_CONSULTANT_REPORT_APOLLO.md, etc.).
+Role: Narrative validation, operator experience, and write-ups (agent_reports/, AI_CONSULTANT_REPORT_APOLLO.md, etc.).

 Relationship to §1–4: Useful context and quotes; auditable reproduction for headline economics should cite BENCHMARK.md and the scripts/benchmark_*.py family above.